ePages-de/epages-devportal/_posts/2018/2018-08-18-getting-started-with-micronaut.md

 This is how Micronaut tackles the disadvantages above:

-- **Test execution.** A lot of the heavy work that Spring Boot does on runtime is done on compile time on Micronaut.
+- **Test execution.** A lot of the heavy work that Spring Boot does at runtime is done at compile time on Micronaut.
 As a consequence, test suite setup is minimal and way faster.
 - **Application start-up.** For the same reason as above, starting an application only takes a couple seconds, and that doesn't change dramatically when increasing the number of classes.
-- **Memory consumption.** While on Spring Boot we talk about a couple hundred megabytes per microservice, on Micronaut is happy with tens of megabytes.
+- **Memory consumption.** While with Spring Boot we talk about a couple hundred megabytes per microservice, Micronaut is happy with tens of megabytes.

-Unfortunately there aren't many benchmarks out there yet but I can recommend the following Micronaut presentation, where some interesting numbers are explained:
+Unfortunately there aren't many benchmarks out there yet, but I can recommend the following Micronaut presentation, where some interesting numbers are explained:

 {% youtube_video video_id="56j_f3OCg6E" %}